 After much discussion and trying to reinforce the fact that I wanted to catch, kill, cook and eat the fish, they insisted it should be an 8am start.
 I asked if it would be possible to go in the afternoon, to which they said “yes”, “no” and “you need to speak to our (unconscious) friend”.
 I arranged to come back the following day at 5pm, when they guaranteed he would be conscious, sober and ready to arrange the trip.

-I bid them farewell, walked 10 metres further down the beach to find a road and a taxi, where I stumbled upon a large advertising poster for fishing trips and other excursions.
-I silently cursed the fact they had neglected to advertise at any point in the previous 2.5 miles of beach, the absolute bastards.
+I bid them farewell, walked 10 metres further down the beach to find a road and a taxi, where I stumbled upon a large poster advertising fishing trips and other excursions.
+I silently cursed the fact they had neglected to advertise their services at any point in the preceding 2.5 miles of beach, the absolute bastards.

-However, I’ll take success regardless of how small the victory, and now that I was bearing details of the advert and a commitment from some drunk fishermen, I took a taxi back to the town I was staying.
-I took care of some essential requirements, such as hiring a moped, buying fresh coconut water and a chocolate ice cream, then headed back for a shower.
+However, I’ll take success regardless of how small the victory and now that I was bearing details of the advert and a commitment from some drunk fishermen, I took a taxi back to the town I was staying.
+I took care of some essential requirements; hiring a moped, buying fresh coconut water and a chocolate ice cream, then headed back for a shower.

 Ruslan was working in Goa for the whole season and gave me some sage advice.
 He warned me of the fact that, much like Leonardo DiCaprio in Blood Diamond saying ‘TIA’ (This is Africa), that I should be wary of the fact that “This is India”.
 Making an arrangement to go back at 5pm the following day was no guarantee of anyone actually fulfilling my desire to go and catch fish.
 More than likely I would arrive at 5pm and find no-one there, or else an array of blank, confused faces denying any knowledge of my request or the ability to go fishing.

-In the aftermath of this news and once I had separated the afternoon of toil from my body, I opted to call the number from the advertisement I saw shortly after speaking to the drunkards.
+In the aftermath of this news and once I had separated the afternoon of toil from my body in the shower, I opted to call the number from the advertisement I saw shortly after speaking to the drunkards.